cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 ristretto255 and decaf448 are abstractions which implement two prime-order groups, and their elements are represented by curve points, but they are not curve points.
-The API needs to reflect that: the type representing an element of the group **SHOULD** be opaque and **MUST NOT** expose the underlying curve point or field elements.
+Implementations **SHOULD** reflect that: the type representing an element of the group **SHOULD** be opaque to the caller, meaning they do not expose the underlying curve point or field elements.
+Moreover, implementations **SHOULD NOT** expose any internal constants or functions used in the implementation of the group operations.

-It is expected that a ristretto255 or decaf448 implementation can change its underlying curve without causing any breaking change.
+The reason for this encapsulation is that ristretto255 and decaf448 implementations can change their underlying curve without causing any breaking change.
 The ristretto255 and decaf448 constructions are carefully designed so that this will be the case, as long as implementations do not expose internal representations or operate on them except as described in this document.
-In particular, implementations **MUST NOT** define any external ristretto255 or decaf448 interface as operating on arbitrary curve points, and they **MUST NOT** construct group elements except via decoding, the one-way map, or group operations on other valid group elements per (#interface).
+In particular, implementations **SHOULD NOT** define any external ristretto255 or decaf448 interface as operating on arbitrary curve points, and they **SHOULD NOT** construct group elements except via decoding, the one-way map, or group operations on other valid group elements per (#interface).
 They are however allowed to apply any optimization strategy to the internal